The terms listed here are defined in the context of Sjogren’s.

 Protein complexes circulating in the blood that are precipitated during cold.
 These can cause immune complex-mediated vasculitis, which can be severe or even life-threatening.
 Cryoglobulins are important prognostic indicators in Sjogren’s, associated with worsened outcomes and increased lymphoma risk.

-Low numbers of blood cells.
-Anemia occurs when red blood cells are low, Leukopenia refers to low numbers of white blood cells.
+Low number of various types of blood cells.
+Anemia occurs when red blood cells counts are low, Leukopenia refers to low numbers of white blood cells.
 Thrombocytopenia is a deficiency of platelets.
 Pancytopenia is a deficiency of all three parts of the blood.

 A persistent state of imbalance of microorganisms on or within our bodies.
 While the term is often equated with altered gut bacteria, dysbiosis many also impact other parts of the body and involve other organisms such as fungi and viruses.
 Severe intestinal dysbiosis occurs in about 20% of people with Sjogren’s.